nasa-jpl/ION-DTN/gh-pages/docs/CFDP-SW-Architecture.md

 | **15** (CancelRequested) | **1** (Incomplete) | **3** (Unreported) | ❌ User cancelled transaction |

 **Key Insight:** Only `condition=0` + `deliveryCode=0` + `fileStatus=2` means guaranteed success!

+**Terminology Note:** Both modes operate within CFDP Class 1 (Unacknowledged) service class per the CFDP Blue Book.
+The "closure-requested" terminology refers to ION's optional closure latency feature that adds acknowledgment behavior within the unacknowledged service class.
+This should not be confused with CFDP Class 2 (Acknowledged) service, which ION does not implement.

 ---